Gravitoelectromagnetism (sometimes Gravitomagnetism, Gravimagnetism,

 gravitons and magnitude of gravitational forces.
 This approach allows

 explaining the above experiments with superconductors.
+In addition, it becomes possible to

 Another finding is interaction of strong gravitational